-PAU INSTITUTION IAL LEARNING G OALS 1 2 3 4 5 6 7 8 B.S.
+PAU INSTITUTIONAL LEARNING GOALS AND THE PARTY OF T 1 2 3 4 5 6 7 8 B.S.
 Business Psychology PROGRAM LEARNING GOALS Disciplinary Knowledge and Skill Critical Thinking Scientific and Quantitative Reasoning Cultural Competence in a Diverse World Communication Literacy Moral and Ethical Responsibility Community Engagement and Service Knowledge Base in Psychology Students demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings in Psychology.
 They are able to describe key concepts, principles, and overarching themes in psychology, develop a working knowledge of psychology's content domains, and describe applications of psychology. x x

 PAU INSTITUTIONAL LEARNING GOALS 1 2 3 4 5 6 7 8 B.S.
 Business Psychology PROGRAM LEARNING GOALS Disciplinary Knowledge and Skill Critical Thinking Scientific and Quantitative Reasoning Cultural Competence in a Diverse World Communication Literacy Moral and Ethical Responsibility Community Engagement and Service Scientific Inquiry and Critical Thinking Students develop skills that involve the development of scientific reasoning and problem solving, including effective research methods.
 They use scientific reasoning to interpret psychological phenomena.
-The demonstrate psychological information literacy, engage in innovative and integrative thinking and problem solving, develop the ability to interpret, design, and conduct basic psychological research, and they incorporate sociocultural factors in scientific inquiry. x x Ethical and Social Responsibility in a Diverse World Students develop ethical and socially responsible behaviors for professional and personal settings in a landscape that involves increasing diversity.
-They apply ethical standards to evaluate psychological science and practice, build and enhance interpersonal relationships and adopt values that build community at local, national, and global levels. x x x x
+The demonstrate psychological information literacy, engage in innovative and integrative thinking and problem solving, develop the ability to interpret, design, and conduct basic psychological research, and they incorporate sociocultural factors in scientific inquiry.
+X × Ethical and Social Responsibility in a Diverse World Students develop ethical and socially responsible behaviors for professional and personal settings in a landscape that involves increasing diversity.
+They apply ethical standards to evaluate psychological science and practice, build and enhance interpersonal relationships and adopt values that build community at local, national, and global levels. х х х х

+PAU INSTITUTIONAL LEARNING GOALS

+and the second second second second 1 2 3 4 5 6 7 8

+B.S.
+Business Psychology PROGRAM LEARNING GOALS Disciplinary Knowledge and Skill Critical Thinking Scientific and Quantitative Reasoning Cultural Competence in a Diverse World Communication Literacy Moral and Ethical Responsibility Community Engagement and Service

+Communication

+Students develop competence in writing and

+in oral and interpersonal communication skills.

+Students are able to write a cogent scientific

+argument, present information using a scientific approach, engage in discussion of

+psychological concepts, explain the ideas of

+others, and express their own ideas with X Х X x

+clarity.
+Students are able to produce a

+research study or other psychological project,

+explain scientific results, and present

+information to a professional audience.
+They

+should also develop flexible interpersonal

+approaches that optimize information

+exchange and relationship development.

 PAU INSTITUTIONAL LEARNING GOALS 1 2 3 4 5 6 7 8 B.S.
-Business Psychology PROGRAM LEARNING GOALS Disciplinary Knowledge and Skill Critical Thinking Scientific and Quantitative Reasoning Cultural Competence in a Diverse World Communication Literacy Moral and Ethical Responsibility Community Engagement and Service Communication Students develop competence in writing and in oral and interpersonal communication skills.
-Students are able to write a cogent scientific argument, present information using a scientific approach, engage in discussion of psychological concepts, explain the ideas of others, and express their own ideas with clarity.
-Students are able to produce a research study or other psychological project, explain scientific results, and present information to a professional audience.
-They should also develop flexible interpersonal approaches that optimize information exchange and relationship development.
-X x x x PAU INSTITUTIONAL LEARNING GOALS 1 2 3 4 5 6 7 8 B.S.
-Business Psychology PROGRAM LEARNING GOALS Disciplinary Knowledge and Skill Critical Thinking Scientific and Quantitative Reasoning Cultural Competence in a Diverse World Communication Moral and Ethical Responsibility o Community Engagement and Service Professional Development Students are able to apply psychology-specific content and skills, effective self-reflection, project-management skills, teamwork skills, and career preparation.
-They develop work habits and ethics that enable them to succeed in academic settings, preparing them for postbaccalaureate employment, graduate school, or professional school. x x x x x Business Concepts Students will understand the major concepts in the functional areas of accounting, marketing, finance, and management.
-They will understand and value the legal, social and economic environments of business. х x x х Global & Ethical Responsibilities Students will understand the global nature of business and they will understand the ethical obligations and responsibilities of business. х x х functions in an integrated manner.
+Business Psychology PROGRAM LEARNING GOALS Disciplinary Knowledge and Skill Critical Thinking Scientific and Quantitative Reasoning Cultural Competence in a Diverse World Communication Literacy Moral and Ethical Responsibility Community Engagement and Service Professional Development Students are able to apply psychology-specific content and skills, effective self-reflection, project-management skills, teamwork skills, and career preparation.
+They develop work habits and ethics that enable them to succeed in academic settings, preparing them for postbaccalaureate employment, graduate school, or professional school. x х х х х Business Concepts Students will understand the major concepts in the functional areas of accounting, marketing, finance, and management.
+They will understand and value the legal, social and economic environments of business. х х x х Global & Ethical Responsibilities Students will understand the global nature of business and they will understand the ethical obligations and responsibilities of business. Х х х Integrating Business Concepts Students will master knowledge of business concepts and functions in an integrated manner. x х Х